People

 Arianna Varuolo-Clarke, PhD, 2018–2023

 Ari completed her PhD research at Columbia University, co-advised by Park Williams and Jason Smerdon.
 Her research focused on large-scale hydroclimate variability in South America using a combination of climate reconstructions, observational data, and climate model simulations.
-Ari now has a NOAA Climate and Global Change Postdoctoral Fellowship at CU Boulder and in 2025 she will begin an Assistant Professorship in the Department of Geography at Dartmouth College.
+Ari then took a NOAA Climate and Global Change Postdoctoral Fellowship at CU Boulder and in 2025 she began an Assistant Professorship in the Department of Geography at Dartmouth College.